Pacific Gas and Electric Company: San Francisco Gas and Electric

 Gas utilities, including San Francisco Gas Light, faced new competition with the introduction of electric lighting to California.
-According to a 2012 PG&E publication and their 1952 commissioned history, in 1879, San Francisco was the first city in the U.S. to have a central generating station for electric customers.
+In 1879, San Francisco became the first city in the world to have a central generating station for electric customers, instead of individual generators colocated with the loads.
 To stay competitive, the San Francisco Gas Light Company introduced the Argand lamp that same year.
 The lamp increased the light capacity of gas street lamps, but proved to be an expensive improvement and was not generally adopted.
 Meanwhile, the demand for electric light in the stores and factories of downtown San Francisco continued to grow.
 The first electric street light was erected in 1888 in front of City Hall, and the electrical grid supporting it was gradually extended.
 A second generating station was constructed in 1888 by the California Electric Light Company to increase production capacity.

 New competition also emerged in the 1880s in the form of water gas, an improved illuminant patented by Thaddeus Lowe.
 The United Gas Improvement Company, a water gas manufacturer organized after purchasing the Lowe gas patents, acquired a lease and then an interest in San Francisco's Central Gas Light Company on November 1, 1883.
 United was acquired by the Pacific Gas Improvement Company in 1884.
 Under the management of president Albert Miller, Pacific Gas Improvement developed into a formidable competitor to San Francisco Gas Light.
 His sons, Horace A. Miller and C. O. G. Miller (Christian Otto Gerberding Miller), acting as Secretary and President, respectively, eventually owned and controlled not only the Pacific Gas Improvement Company but also the Pacific Gas Lighting Company (Pacific Lighting Company).

 In 1888, San Francisco Gas Light built its own water gas plant at the Potrero gas works.
 The manufacturing of water gas proved successful due to the increased availability of inexpensive petroleum.
 The company decided to construct a modern gas works with both updated water gas manufacturing technology and a modern coal-gas plant as a hedge against shortages in the supply of oil.
 In 1891, the North Beach Gas Works was completed under the direction of San Francisco Gas Light president and engineer Joseph B. Crockett.
 The facility was the largest gas holder in the U.S. west of Chicago.

 In 1896, the Edison Light and Power Company merged with the San Francisco Gas Light Company to form the new San Francisco Gas and Electric Company.Consolidation of gas and electric companies solved problems for both utilities by eliminating competition and producing economic savings through joint operation.
 Other companies that began operation as active competitors but eventually merged into the San Francisco Gas and Electric Company included the Equitable Gas Light Company, the Independent Electric Light and Power Company, and the Independent Gas and Power Company.
 In 1903, the company purchased its main competitor for gas lighting, the Pacific Gas Improvement Company.